Jonathan2251/lbt/source/lld.rst

 For old iMac software version, you can install VM (such as Virtual Box) and build lld as Linux platform.
-Please download lld from llvm web [#]_ and put lld souce code on {llvm-src}/tools/lld just like we download llvm and clang as shown in Appendex A as follows.
+Please download lld from llvm web [#]_ and put lld souce code on {llvm-src}/tools/lld just like we download llvm and clang as shown in Appendex A of book "Tutorial: Creating an LLVM Backend for the Cpu0 Architecture" as follows.

 .. code-block:: bash